COGS108/Overview/COGS108-Syllabus.md

 **Check to ensure that your file shows up under “Submitted assignments” on datahub after you click submit!!!**.
 If the file is the incorrect file, corrupted, or otherwise unreadable, we cannot grade it and we will mark your assignment as late.
 There will be at least a dozen people each quarter who tell say "I'm so sorry I forgot to click submit!
 Can I please get it graded without late?"
 And my answer will be no. Do not be that person!

 It is your responsibility to ensure that we receive a submission from you on datahub and that you submit the correct file (a Jupyter notebook with the .ipynb extension with the same file name as the assignment) for each assignment.
-If you identify that a mistake has been made, it is your responsibility to get in touch on Piazza should a problem arise.
+If you identify that a mistake has been made, it is your responsibility to get in touch on Campuswire should a problem arise.
 You will receive individualized feedback via email with your grade and feedback about a week after each assignment is due.

-### Assignment Questions on Piazza
+### Assignment Questions on Campuswire

-Piazza will be used for all general questions.
-For example, if you are confused by what a question is asking or are unsure where to start to look for the answer and need direction, Piazza is the place to go.
-However, when asking or answering questions on Piazza, code that answers assignment questions should **not** be provided.
+Campuswire will be used for all general questions.
+For example, if you are confused by what a question is asking or are unsure where to start to look for the answer and need direction, Campuswire is the place to go.
+However, when asking or answering questions on Campuswire, code that answers assignment questions should **not** be provided.
 Instead, answer with suggestions as to what topics/ideas/lectures to look into or vague pseudocode that helps move the person asking the question in the right direction.
 For general programming questions (unrelated to the assignment answers), feel free to share minimal code segments.

 ### Assignment Regrades

 We will work hard to grade everyone fairly and return assignments quickly.
 But, we know you also work hard and want you to receive the grade you’ve earned.
 Occasionally, grading mistakes do happen, and it's important to us to correct them.

-If you think there is a mistake in your grade, request a regrade within 72 hours of your receipt of the grade on Piazza via a *Private* note to "instructors" and use the "regrades" folder.
-[HOWTO for Piazza private notes here](https://support.piazza.com/support/solutions/articles/48000616669-post-a-private-note).
+If you think there is a mistake in your grade, request a regrade within 72 hours of your receipt of the grade on Campuswire via a *Private* note to ALL instructors and use the "Regrade requests" folder.
 This message should include evidence of why you think your answer was correct (i.e. a specific reference to something said in lecture) and should point to the specific part of the assignment in question.

 Note that points will *not* be rewarded if you fail to follow instructions.
 For example, if the instructions say to name the variable `orange` and you name it `ornage` (misspelled), you will not be rewarded credit upon regrade.
 This is because (1) following instructions and being detail-oriented is important and (2) there are hundreds of students taking the course this quarter.
 It would be an unfair burden to place on TAs if we didn’t have this policy.

 ---
+# In-person illness policy
+Please do not attend any in-person activity (lecture/section/office hours) if you are feeling ill, especially if you are sneezing/coughing and have a fever.
+If you feel mildly ill but without sneezing/coughing, or if you have bad allergies, then you may come to in-person events while wearing a well-fitting mask.

 # LATE POLICY

 Lecture quizzes will not be accepted late.

-Assignments and discussion labs will be accepted at 75\% credit up to one week late.
+Assignments and labs will be accepted at 75% credit up to 3 days late.
 Every student receives 5 free late days with NO DEDUCTION for use on any assignment or lab exercise.
-Without penalty, you can turn in 5 work items one day late each, or 1 work item five days late, or any other combination.
-When you turn in late we will automatically deduct from your late days until you have used them all.
+Without penalty, you can turn in 5 work items one day late each, or 1 work item 3 days late and another 2 days late, or any other combination.

 # COURSE PROJECT